SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

    The query string for the user agent request if present, an empty string if not.

+.. extractor:: ua-req-query-value
+   :result: string
+   :arg: Query parameter key.

+   The value for a specific query parameter, identified by key.
+This assumes the standard format for a query string, key / value pairs (joined by '=') separated by '&' or ';'.
+The key comparison is case insensitive. ``NIL`` is returned if the key is not found.

 .. extractor:: ua-req-fragment
    :result: string